 This week marks twenty years since the Truth and Reconciliation Commission (TRC) presented its final report.
-The TRC began formal hearings on the 15th April 1996, having received submissions for amnesty from ordinary citizens, members of the police, former members of government, as well as ANC comrades.
+The TRC began formal hearings on the 15th April 1996, receiving submissions for amnesty from ordinary citizens, members of the police, former members of government, as well as ANC comrades.
 Out of 7112 petitioners*, 5392 people were refused amnesty, with only 849 people being granted amnesty.
-The report, which was published on the 28th October 2018, condemned both sides for committing atrocities.
+The report, which was published on the 28th October 1998, condemned both sides for committing atrocities.

 Below is an overview of what Advocate Ntsebeza had to say on the topic (paraphrased), along with fellow guests, Dr Marjorie Jobson and Professor Mcebisi Ndletyan.

 * There were a number of other categories in addition to ‘granted’ and ‘refused’, such as ‘withdrawn’

 Adv Dumisa Ntsebeza, former Commissioner of the Truth and Reconciliation Commission

 We had to investigate 34 years of South Africa’s history, the years 1960 to 1994.
 It was an important process for the country, but it was too short a period.
 Some of the things were able to be explained, but obviously not everyone’s questions were answered.
 Some people tried to sanitise their versions, and it was the duty of the investigative unit to provide evidence that would say, “yes you are seeking amnesty, but you are not disclosing all of the crimes in relation to the application for which you are seeking amnesty”.

 The legislation provided that if you wanted to receive amnesty you had to make a full disclosure.
 There were other requirements too, but the main one was full disclosure, so that there could be some reconciliation between the victims and the people who perpetrated the crimes.